-The lido is located in the Serpentine lake in Hyde Park and is open to the public during summer.
-Members of the Serpentine Swimming Club may swim all year.
+The lido is located in the Serpentine lake in Hyde Park and is open to the public during summer (from May until September).

 This content has been supplied by Serpentine Lido

 I was planning on spending a day here since July but then the Olympics started and my kid got the chickenpox blah blah blah so basically, yesterday was the first , danger free and sunny day we could all spend outside.
 Yay!

 So! not surprisingly, the place was packed!
 There was a long queue for the tickets but they moved quite fast (no more than 10-15 minutes).

 The prices are reasonable: £4...more